 Back Yard full zoom:

 Now for the price.
 You would think that a high quality mini flashlight would cost around $50.
 Not even close!
-You can buy a 10 pack on Amazon for an excellent price.
-If you have Amazon Prime it will be at your door in a couple of days at no extra cost.
+You can buy a 10 pack on Amazon for way, way less.

 Honestly this is one of the best pieces of equipment I have added to my survival plans.
 I suggest regardless of how many flashlights you have to pick up a 5 pack and keep them around the house, or add them to your survival plan.